How will paid advertising evolve?

 Predictions:

-I think 2020 will see Google introduce a higher-tier, paid, Google My Business listing.
+I think this year will see Google introduce a higher-tier, paid, Google My Business listing.
 With zero-click searches on the rise, I wouldn’t be surprised if Google sees an opportunity to monetise this area of search results, and offer an ad-like listing with increased offerings to businesses.
-Looking back at 2019, it’s clear to see that Ads automation will also continue to develop.
+Looking back, it’s clear to see that Ads automation will also continue to develop.
 It’s likely we’ll see new automated bidding strategies and optimisation tools introduced throughout the year.

 Implementation: